dmg9626/dmg9626.github.io/games/holy-tester.md

 </p>

 <p>
-Through reading and experimentation, the biggest lesson I learned in AI programming is that complex behaviors are best designed as a combinationation of simpler behaviors.
+Through reading and experimentation, the biggest lesson I learned in AI programming is that complex behaviors are best designed by combining simpler behaviors.
 As with programming in general, break down the problem into trivial steps to find your solution.
 </p>